2 Preliminaries: Communicating Systems and Games

 In particular, in constructing the relationships of Figure 2.1 for bisimilarity, we have collected the theoretical ingredients for a certifying algorithm to check bisimilarity of states.

-Figure 2.13 describes how to not only answer the question whether two states p and q are bisimilar, but how to also either provide a bisimulation relation or a distinguishing formula for the two as certificates for the answer.
+Figure 2.14 describes how to not only answer the question whether two states and are bisimilar, but how to also either provide a bisimulation relation or a distinguishing formula for the two as certificates for the answer.
 (The arrows stand for computations, the boxes for data.)

 But first, we have to make formal what we mean by equivalence spectra.